 Ask any Sales guy “What is that one thing that you hate about their job?”
-Their answer will surely highlight how they loathe grunt work like creating Sales Proposal, Quotes, Contract and other Documentations, specific to their clients/prospects.
+Their answer will surely highlight how they loathe grunt work like creating Sales Proposal, Quotes, Contract and other Documentation, specific to their clients/prospects.

-Why blame them!
+Why blame them!?
 They are hired to sell and not to create and manage documentations.
 The single most thing that you expect from a sales guy is to get more customers.
 So, if they have productive time means, then that means they have more opportunities to build relations with prospects and convert them to customers.